-DNA bases, which encodes all of the information necessary for the life of the organism.
+Genome sequencing projects reveal the genetic makeup of an organism by reading off the sequence of the human genome, the largest amount of any center so far (3).
+We DNA bases, which encodes all of the information necessary for the life of the organism.
 The base sequence contains four nucleotides-adenine, thymidine, guanosine, and cytosine-which are linked together into long double-helical chains.
-Over the last two decades, automated DNA sequencers have made the process of obtaining the base-by-base sequence of DNA across a gel matrix, these sequencers separate fluorescently labeled DNA molecules that differ in size by one base.
+Over the last two decades, automated DNA sequencers have made the process of obtaining the base-by-base sequence of DNA easier.
+By application of an electric field across a gel matrix, these sequencers separate fluorescently labeled DNA molecules that differ in size by one base.
 As the molecules move past a given point in the gel, laser excitation of a fluorescent dye specific to the base at the end of the molecule yields a base-specific signal that can be automatically recorded.

 The latest sequencer to be launched is Perkin-Elmer's much-anticipated ABI Prism 3700 DNA Analyzer which, like the Molecular Dynamics MegaBACE 1000 launched last year, incorporates a capillary tube to hold the sequence gel rather than a traditional slab-shaped gel apparatus.
-Extra interest in the ABI 3700 has been generated because Craig Venter of Celera Genomics Corporation anticipates that ~230 of these machines (I) will enable the company to produce raw sequence for the entire 3 gigabases (Gb) of the human genome in 3 years.
-The specifications of the ABI 3700 machine say that with less than I hour of human labor per day, it can se-quence 768 samples per day.
+Extra interest in the ABI 3700 has been generated because Craig Venter of Celera Genomics Corporation anticipates that ~230 of these machines (1) will enable the company to produce raw sequence for the entire 3 gigabases (Gb) of the human genome in 3 years.
+The specifications of the ABI 3700 machine say that with less than 1 hour of human labor per day, it can se-quence 768 samples per day.
 Assuming that each sample gives an average of 400 base pairs (bp) of usable sequence data (its read length) and any section from the entire human genome is covered by an aver-age of 10 overlapping independent reads (2), the 75 million samples that Celera must process will require ~100,000 ABI 3700 machine days.
 With ~230 machines, that works out to less than 2 years or about 434 days, which affords some margin of error for unexpected developments.

-At the Sanger Centre, we have finished 146 Mb of genomic sequence from a varienome sequencing projects reveal the genetic makeup of an organism by reading off the sequence of the largest amount of any center so far (3).
-We are aiming to sequence 1 Gb of human sequence in rough-draft form by 2001, with a finished version by 2003.
-Our sequencing equipment includes 44 ABI 373XL, 61 ABI 377XL, and 31 ABI 377XL-96 slab gel sequencers from Perkin-Elmer plus 6 Molecular Dynamics MegaBACE 1000 capillary sequencers, allowing a maximum throughput of 32,000 samples per day.
+At the Sanger Centre, we have finished 146 Mb of genomic sequence from a varitaking approximately 16 hours before oper-ator intervention is required.
+This rate falls ator intervention is required.
+This rate fails short of the design specification of four 96-well plates in 12 hours.
+The main innovation of the ABI 3700 is the use of a sheath flow fluorescence detec tion system (4).
+Detection of the DNA frag-ments occurs 300 μm past the end of the capare aiming to sequence 1 Gb of human seillary within a fused silica cuvette.
+A laminar quence in rough-draft form by 2001, with a finished version by 2003.
+Our sequencfluid flows over the ends of the capillaries, drawing the DNA fragments as they emerge ing equipment includes 44 ABI 373XL, 61 ABI 377XL, and 31 ABI 377XL-96 slab from the capillaries through a fixed laser beam that simultaneously intersects with all of the samples.
+The emitted fluorescence is gel sequencers from Perkin-Elmer plus 6 throughput of 32,000 samples per day.
 Two ABI 3700 capillary sequencers-delivered

-The authors are at The Sanger Centre, Wellcome Trust Genome Campus, Hinxton, Cambs, CB10 1SA, UK.
-E-mail: jcm@sanger.ac.uk
+The authors are at The Sanger Centre, Wellcome Trust Genome Campus, Hinxton, Cambs, CB10 15A, UK.E-mail: jcm@sanger.ac.uk